a warm welcome to Ettrick Cottage...

 The House is not the only treasure on the island.
 You can seal watch at Ettrick Bay, take afternoon tea at the well-known Ettrick Bay Tearooms, explore Rothesay Castle and its rich history, or visit the still-working Victorian public toilets at Rothesay harbour.
 Or why not visit the villages of Bute where you can discover the birthplace of a Christian saint (St Blane’s near Kingarth) or a tiny piece of England (Kerrycroy, modelled after a quintessentially English village).

 Walkers can tackle the West Island Way, an adventurous route that allows you to see the island in your own time, while Loch Fad in the centre of Bute offers those who love to fish the opportunity to do so in glorious surroundings.
-Hire a bike from the Bike Shed and take advantage of the flat coastal roads and stunning scenery.
+If you bring your bike then you'll be able to take advantage of the flat coastal roads and stunning scenery.
 Bute is well known for its varied wildlife and you might even catch a glimpse of a red deer or a golden eagle as you cycle.
 There is a fascinating array of birdlife on Bute, for birdwatchers of all ages, providing a feast for the eyes in the winter months.

 Keen golfers can choose from one of Bute’s three golf courses, each with its own challenges but all with spectacular views.
 And speaking of spectacular views, Bute’s beautiful coastline makes this a perfect choice for sea farers.

 Bute offers a choice of marinas and berthing options and is also one of Scotland’s world class sea-kayaking destinations.